ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 # Client-RS Communication # {#sec-c-rs-comm}

-This section details the POST request and response to the /authz-info endpoint between the client and the RS.
+This section details the POST request and response to the authz-info endpoint between the client and the RS.

-The proof-of-possession required to bind the access token to the client is explicitly performed when the RS receives and verifies a request from the client protected with Group OSCORE, either with the group mode (see {{Section 7 of I-D.ietf-core-oscore-groupcomm}}) or with the pairwise mode (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}).
+The proof of possession required to bind the access token to the client is explicitly performed when the RS receives and verifies a request from the client protected with Group OSCORE, either with the group mode (see {{Section 7 of I-D.ietf-core-oscore-groupcomm}}) or with the pairwise mode (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}).

 In particular, the RS uses the client's public key bound to the access token, either when verifying the signature of the request (if protected with the group mode), or when verifying the request as integrity-protected with pairwise keying material derived from the two peers' authentication credentials and asymmetric keys (if protected with the pairwise mode).
 In either case, the RS also authenticates the client.